omari-kd/Environmental-Impact-on-Food-Production/README.md

 This box plot compares scarcity-weighted water use (litres per 1000 kcal) for animal-based and plant-based food categories.

-Animal-based food have a higher median and spread of scarcity-weighted water use than plant-based food.The variation within plant-based food shows relatively low water use while others have values close to animal-based food.
+Animal-based food have a higher median and spread of scarcity-weighted water use than plant-based food.
+The variation within plant-based food shows relatively low water use, while others have values close to animal-based food.

 The scarcity-weighted water use box-plot doesn't show distinct outliers.
-The distribution suggests that both animal-based and plant-based food have a wide range, but no extreme points that fall significantly outside the whiskers.
+The distribution suggests that both animal-based and plant-based food have a wide range but no extreme points that fall significantly outside the whiskers.

 **Supporting Research\
 **Plant-based food require less water than animal-based food.
 This is because raising livestock needs large amounts of water for animal consumption and feed production (Livvie, n.d).